Mumbai Metro's red line 7, yellow line 2A likely to be operational within 3-4 months | Headlines

 - India

 Mumbai Metro's red line 7 and yellow line 2A are likely be operational within the next three to four months, informed the Mumbai Metropolitan Region Development Authority (MMRDA) on Tuesday.
-Speaking to ANI, MMRDA Commissioner DVR Shrinivas, who earlier inspected the ongoing work and was briefed by the officials regarding the same, expressed hope that the project will be finished within the next couple of months.
+Speaking to ANI, MMRDA Commissioner SVR Srinivas, who earlier inspected the ongoing work and was briefed by the officials regarding the same, expressed hope that the project will be finished within the next couple of months.

 "I do not want to make any announcement regarding a deadline as we are already late by over two years.
 These lines were supposed to be functional in December 2019 but it got delayed for various reasons," he stated.
 "I hope that these lines will be operational for the public in the next three to four months and two more lines will be in service within the next half a year," he added.